ai4colonoscopy/.github/profile/README.md

     - 💥 Developing the first multimodal language model ColonGPT that can handle conversational tasks based on user preferences.
     - 💥 Launching a multimodal benchmark to enable fair and rapid comparisons going forward.

-## 🔭 Bottom line
+## 🔭 Move forward bravely

-But this is just the beginning.
+But hey, this is just the start of building our Roman Empire 🔱.
 We’re on a mission to make colonoscopies smarter, more accurate, and ultimately, save more lives.
 Want to join us on this exciting journey?
-Stay tuned, and let’s revolutionize cancer prevention together! 🚀🔬
+Stay tuned, and let’s revolutionize cancer prevention together!

+Feel free to reach out (📧 gepengai.ji@gmail.com) if you're interested in collaborating and pushing the boundaries of intelligent colonoscopy.